jxxcarlson/elm-markdown/README.md

 in poetry blocks.
 Verbatim blocks are like code blocks, except that they are set off by four backticks instead of three.
 No syntax coloring is applied to verbatim blocks.

-## Technical stuff: the Differ module

-Math Markdown exposes only two modules — `MMarkdown` and `Differ`.
-The purpose of the Differ module is to speed up the parse-render operation by reparsing and rerendering only text that has been changed.
-This module is used in the demo app.

-I addition increased speed, using `Differ` results in a smoother user experience, since only small parts of the document being edited need to be re-processed.